Trendyol/kafka-cronsumer/README.md

 Kafka Cronsumer is mainly used for retry/exception strategy management.
 It works based on cron expression and consumes messages in a timely manner with the power of auto pause and concurrency.

 [For details check our blog post](https://medium.com/trendyol-tech/kafka-exception-c-r-onsumer-37c459e4849d)

+### If you need a whole consumer lifecycle with exception management, check [Kafka Konsumer](https://github.com/Trendyol/kafka-konsumer)

 ## How Kafka Cronsumer Works